osuka/dognews-server/README.md

 Input

-* Submissions with an fetch status of passed
+* Submissions with an retrieval status of passed

 Action